February 07 , 2020

 This story concerns a 20-year-old University of Puerto Rico student who delivers drugs between the island and the states to raise money for a scholarship that will be named after his girlfriend, killed by police during a protest.

 Stay tuned for more great books from Sunbury Press!Thanks for checking out these fascinating novels about Puerto Rico!
-Sunbury Press has over 600 titles to choose from--the best in fiction and nonfiction through various imprints--and we love helping readers find their next favorite book.
-If you liked what you read, check out these "4 Thrilling Murder Mysteries Set in Pennsylvania" or browse our virtual bookstore.
+Sunbury Press has over 1,000 titles to choose from--the best in fiction and nonfiction through various imprints--and we love helping readers find their next favorite book.
+If you liked what you read, check out these "4 Engrossing Literary Fiction & Creative Nonfiction Books to Add to Your TBR List" or browse our full collection.